winduum/winduum-docs/docs/docs/index.md

 ```
 :::

-Or you can include components separately
+Or you can include components separately, follow usage steps with each component.

 ::: code-group
 ```css